Walk 2 – Holywell & Sluice

 Seaton Delaval Hall main gates, grid ref: NZ321766

-Leave Seaton Delaval Hall by the main gates, turn left on the footpath and follow the estate wall around the bend - as far as the gates to the grounds of the Church of Our Lady (open Summer only - Fridays 11:00 to 4:00, Sundays 2:00 to 4:00) and its secluded graveyard.
+Leave Seaton Delaval Hall by the main gates, turn left on the footpath and follow the estate wall around the bend - as far as the gates to the grounds of the Church of Our Lady and its secluded graveyard.
 Retrace your steps back to the main road and turn left to walk up the Avenue towards Seaton Delaval.

-Harbord Terrace, named after Elizabeth Evelyn Harbord the wife of the 20th Lord Hastings, was built in the late 19th century for estate workers, the first cottage being the blacksmiths.
+Harbord Terrace, named after Elizabeth Evelyn Harbord the wife of the 20th Lord Hastings, was built in the late 19th century for estate workers; the first cottage was a smithy.

-Carefully cross the main road and go left down the footpath to enter the steep lane on the right leading to the picturesque 17th-century Holywell Bridge, an important river crossing in a leafy setting on the historic route between Tynemouth and Morpeth.
-Return up the lane and follow the footpath around the corner, where a Second World War gun emplacement may be seen.
-Further on is the former 18th-century Smithy and Ye Old Fat Ox, known earlier as the Red Cow.
+Carefully cross the main road and go left down the pavement to enter the steep lane on the right, signposted 'Bridleway' and 'Heritage Way', leading to the picturesque 17th-century Holywell Bridge, an important river crossing in a leafy setting on the historic route between Tynemouth and Morpeth.
+Return up the lane and follow the footpath around the corner.
+Further on is the former 18th-century smithy and Ye Old Fat Ox, known earlier as the Red Cow.
 In 1808 Thomas Bates, a renowned agriculturalist, bred a short-horn bull said to weigh 122 stone (774kg), perhaps the source of the pub’s name.
 Cross over the road to the garage and turn right to The Milbourne Arms, built in 1905.
-Milbourne Hall, near Ponteland, was home to a Bates descendant; see the coat of arms on the pub sign.
+Milbourne Hall, near Ponteland, was home to a Bates descendant.
 The pub replaced the 18th-century Half Moon whose stables survive at the rear.
-Retrace your steps along Holywell Dene Road and at the end of the road turn left on the footpath in front of the houses.
+Take a moment to learn more about the village at the Art Stop, a repurposed bus stop.
+Retrace your steps along Holywell Dene Road and at the end of the road turn left on the pavement in front of the houses.

-For the shorter walk, retrace your steps back through the fields to Seaton Delaval Hall or continue on this walk by taking the wide grassy track straight ahead, this is the Old Wagonway.
-On your left, as you walk along the Wagonway, is a magnificent view of the Seaton Delaval Hall and you can see the South Front steps where Sir Francis Blake Delaval fell and broke his leg, from which he subsequently died in December 1752.
-The Obelisk you can see is a landscape feature of the Hall Pleasure Grounds and would be a focal point for the Delavals and their guests to walk to when the weather was fine.
-The Wagonway was used to carry the coal from the various mines in the area to Seaton Sluice, either for export or for the industry there.
-Cross the stile at the iron gate and continue on the path with a hawthorn hedge on either side, you then come to a steep descent over a stile on the left and down a series of steps.
-You are now in part of Holywell Dene (in Saxon times known as Merkell Dene).
-At the bottom of the steps, on the right-hand side, you can see the foundation stones of a timber viaduct built to carry the Wagonway over the Seaton Burn.
+For the shorter walk, retrace your steps back through Dairy House Fields and Harbord Terrace to Seaton Delaval Hall.
+To continue on this walk go straight ahead along the wide grassy footpath, a wagonway that was in use by 1778.
+Deer can sometimes be seen in this field.
+As you walk beside the hawthorn hedge there are magnificent views of Seaton Delaval Hall and you can see the south front steps where Sir Francis Blake Delaval fell and broke his leg, from which he subsequently died in December 1752.
+The wagonway was used to carry the coal from the various mines in the area to Seaton Sluice, either for export or for the industry there.
+Climb over the stile at the iron gate and continue straight on to steep steps down to the left, over a stile, and down to another flight of steps to the bottom of Holywell Dene.
+To the right you can see the foundation stones of a timber viaduct built to carry the wagonway over the Seaton Burn.

 Continue around the burn side and under the road bridge, pause and then contemplate the scene in front of you.
 It is difficult to imagine that in the 16th, 17th, 18th and 19th centuries Seaton Sluice was a major exporter of coal, salt and glass bottles.
-In 1777 the following were exported from this port - 80,000 tons of coal, 300 tons of salt, 1.75 million glass bottles.
+In 1777, thanks to the 'cut' in the cliffs created by the Delavals, the following were exported from this port - 80,000 tons of coal, 300 tons of salt, 1.75 million glass bottles.